-- the cruise control.
+- 7. Select a nearby lightly traveled major highway where you can maintain a speed of 50 to 60 mph (80 to 97 km/h) for at least 20 minutes.
+Drive on the highway in D (automatic) or 5th (manual).
+Do not use the cruise control.
 When traffic allows, drive for 90 seconds without moving the accelerator pedal.
 (Vehicle speed may vary slightly; this is okay.)
-If you cannot do this for a continuous 90 seconds because of traffic conditions, drive for at least 30 seconds, then repeat it two more times (for a total of 90 seconds). - Then drive in city/suburban traffic for at least 10 minutes.
-When traffic conditions allow, let the vehicle coast for several seconds without using the accelerator pedal or the brake pedal. - Stop the vehicle, turn off the ignition switch, and leave it off for 30 minutes.
+If you cannot do this for a continuous 90 seconds because of traffic conditions, drive for at least 30 seconds, then repeat it two more times (for a total of 90 seconds). - 8.
+Then drive in city/suburban traffic for at least 10 minutes.
+When traffic conditions allow, let the vehicle coast for several seconds without using the accelerator pedal or the brake pedal. - 9.
+Make sure the vehicle has been parked with the engine off for 30 minutes.